-Organic food is food from crops grown without chemical pesticides and harmful fertilisers or from livestock (meat or poultry) raised without the use of drugs, hormones or synthetic chemicals. he benefits of buying Organic foods are manifold.
-Two major reasons are: (i) they have no/less pesticides and chemicals than non-organic foods (ii) as harmful chemicals are not used in organic farming, there is minimal soil, air and water pollution.
+Organic food is food from crops grown without chemical pesticides and harmful fertilisers or from livestock (meat or poultry) raised without the use of drugs, hormones or synthetic chemicals.

 Get to know what organic really means

 The basic definition of organic food is food from crops grown without chemical pesticides and harmful fertilisers or from livestock (meat or poultry) raised without the use of drugs, hormones or synthetic chemicals.
 Organic practices are also applied to processed products like jam made from organic fruits.
 For example, if jam is labelled as organic there are many chemicals and additives that are not allowed in the finished product.